liuzihe02/RDPO/README.md

 #for gradient checkpointing, we only store activations at certain checkpoints
 #compute them on the fly
 #this reduces memory usage but makes training slow
-# not really sure if it really helps lol
+# not really sure if it really helps lol; memory use seems the same to me
 gradient_checkpointing: true

 #use higher batch size for more efficiency